GLVis/web/src/options-and-use.md

 ## Visualizing quadrature data

 GLVis can also visualize quadrature data (`QuadratureFunction` in MFEM).
-As an example, we may modify the Laplace problem from [example 1](https://mfem.org/examples/#ex1) in MFEM to produce the following quadrature data for linear elements on [data/star-q2.mesh](https://github.com/mfem/mfem/blob/master/data/star-q2.mesh)
+As an example, we may modify the Laplace problem from [Example 1](https://mfem.org/examples/#ex1) in MFEM to produce the following quadrature data for linear elements on [data/star-q2.mesh](https://github.com/mfem/mfem/blob/master/data/star-q2.mesh)
 mesh: